 Other things to know when petting beavers

-In the wilderness, beavers use leaves, twigs, sticks, mug, and other things found in nature to build their habitat.
-That is their natural instinct.
+In the wilderness, beavers use leaves, twigs, sticks, mugs, and other things found in nature to build their habitat.
+That is their instinct.
 Wherever you put them, they will make it a point to build a lodge out of whatever they can find.

 They do not smell nice.

 They are naturally inclined to find a mate and bear offspring, so it would not do them well to stay in captivity.
 They will do whatever it takes to break free.

 No matter how cute they may be, beavers are not suited to become pets.
 It’s simply not in their nature to be a human’s companion.
 They are untrainable.
 Nature is their home, and they survive and thrive well in the wilderness rather than under human care.